Improving food security and economic empowerment for women farmers in rural Ghana

-Funded by Global Affairs Canada (GAC) and MEDA (Mennonite Economic Development Associates), the six-year, $20 million GROW project helped to economically empower more than 21,000 women farmers to transform their lives through the cultivation, utilization, and sale of soybeans.
+Funded by Global Affairs Canada (GAC) and MEDA (Mennonite Economic Development Associates), the six-year, $20 million GROW project helped to economically empower over 23,000 women farmers to transform their lives through the cultivation, utilization, and sale of soybeans.
 To achieve this, MEDA provided access to agricultural extension services and resources and identified 1,000 Lead Farmers to train other women in their communities on agronomic best practices, to maximize crop yields.

 However, many persistent barriers make it difficult to reach and share knowledge with women living in rural communities in Ghana.
 In the GROW communities, low literacy and low numeracy among women farmers made the dissemination, comprehension, and retention of the technical information needed for the adoption of new farming practices a particular challenge.
 Lack of reliable access to electricity was also an issue.

 Goal: Ensure that families in northern Ghana have nutritious food throughout the year as women increase agricultural production, strengthen their links to markets, diversify the food they produce, and understand more about nutrition.

 Listening model: Talking Books were distributed 1016 lead women farmers to share with their Village Savings and Loan Association groups.
 The women listened during their weekly VSLA meetings and with their households.